Blake-Stephenson/Stock-tracker/README.md

 # Stock-tracker
 Raspberry pi project that display any stocks or cryptos prices in real time
-*Bianance is used as the main sorce for all crypto prices
+*Bianance is used as the main source for all crypto prices